-We have audited the Group and Parent Company's financial statements of Ovoca Gold plc for the financial year ended 31 December 2016 which comprise the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income/(Loss), the Consolidated Statement of Changes in Equity, the Company Statement of Changes in Equity, the Consolidated Statement of Financial Position, the Company Statement of Financial Position, the Company Statement of Cash flows, the Company Statement of Cash flows and the related notes.
+We have audited the financial statements of Ovoca Gold plc for the financial year ended 31 December 2017, which comprise Consolidated income statement, Consolidated statement of other comprehensive (loss)/income, Consolidated statement of changes in equity, Company statement of changes in equity, Consolidated statement of financial position, Company statement of financial position, Consolidated statement of cash flows, Company statement of cash flows and the related notes, including the summary of significant accounting policies.

 The financial reporting framework that has been applied in their preparation is Irish law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.